daksh-7/refrigerant-optimization-chemours/report.md

 ---

-## 9 Future Work
-* **Sensitivity analysis** Evaluate cost elasticity with respect to volatile market prices.
-* **Graphical user interface** Deliver a browser-based dashboard for non-technical stakeholders.
-* **Stochastic optimisation** Handle price uncertainty through scenario sampling or chance-constrained programming.

----

-## 10 Acknowledgements
+## 9 Acknowledgements
-The author thanks **Gaurav Bhardwaj** for clear project guidance.
+I thank **Gaurav Bhardwaj** for clear project guidance.
 Additional appreciation is extended to the contributors of Stack Overflow for their invaluable insights during development.